hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/docs/_sources/end_of_sampling_iqaasl/intro.md

 ### Collecting data

 A beach litter survey can be conducted by anybody at anytime.
-If the survey is conducted according to the method described in _The Guide_ or here
-[Litter surveyor](https://www.plagespropres.ch/) the result can be compared directly to the charts in this report.
+If the survey is conducted according to the method described in _The Guide_ {cite}`mlwguidance` or here [Beach litter baselines](threshhold) the result can be compared directly to the charts in this report.
 There is no need to enter the data into the system to compare results.

-Collecting data for the report (or the next report) requires some on the job training and an evaluation.
+**Contributing data** for the report (or the next report) requires some on the job training and an evaluation.
 It usually takes 3-5 surveys to acclimate an individual to the task.
 Most of the time is spent identifying objects and the importance of maintaining a field notebook.
 The advantage to contributing data is that the reporting procedure is automated and there is always access to the results.

 Contact shannon-at-hammerdirt-dot-ch or the Municipal waste section of the Swiss federal office for the environment for more information.